FellipePerini/data_science/README.md

 </p>

 # Fellipe Perini
-<sub>*Music Discovery Programming Specialist* at Bytedance</sub>
+<sub>*Music Discovery & Programming Specialist* at Bytedance</sub>

 Passion for data and how the environment can be transformed by it.
-Eight years diving in streaming music market, tracking tendencies and commercial opportunities.
-Two years experience in wholesale market, developing new channels and customer shopping experience in Marketing team role.
+Eight years diving in the music streaming market, tracking tendencies and commercial opportunities.
+Before that, two years experience in the wholesale market, developing new channels and customer shopping experience in the marketing team.

 **Background in:** Data/Big Data role focused on data visualization, forecasting (time series data) and statistical modelling.